sanjaybohraa/SQL-Ad_hoc_insights/README.md

 ## **My Task**
 As a hypothetical applicant for this role, I was tasked with:

-* Reviewing the ad-hoc-requests.pdf, which contained 10 ad hoc business requests requiring insights.
+* Reviewing the SQL Challenge Ad-Hoc-Requests.txt, which contained 10 ad hoc business requests requiring insights.
 * Writing and executing SQL queries to answer these requests.
 * Creating a presentation to showcase these insights, targeting top-level management.

 ## **My Approach**
 **1. Data Extraction with SQL:**

-* Utilized MySQL to run queries and pull the necessary data.
+* Utilized MySQL Workbench to run queries and pull the necessary data.

 **2. Presentation Design:**